 I Saw First Ladies Kissing Santa Claus

+President George W. Bush and first lady Laura Bush sing a Christmas carol with Cathy Rigby and Santa Claus after lighting the National Christmas Tree in 2006.
 It's Christmas, and Santa Claus just completed his annual, almost unbelievable, trip around the world to drop off presents for children everywhere.
-But on his way, he's stopped off through the years to hang out with the first family - sometimes, perhaps, there was some mistletoe around.

 Add your comments below